tejateppala/tejateppala.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD astrophysicist and science communicator passionate about understanding how galaxies evolve and how science can inform public policy.
-My work combines data from cutting-edge instruments like JWST with models of bursty star formation in low-mass galaxies.
+My work combines astronomical observations from large data sets with mathematical models of bursty star formation in low-mass galaxies.
 Beyond research, I am deeply committed to science outreach, community engagement, and bridging the gap between science and society.